dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser tuning.md

 ## Options
+Send raw blocks with no CAR, where length encoding is the blocks themselves.
-Change the blockwidth and bucket size params to reduce the size and depth of the hamt Load the customers sooner - should be able to say how many customers we have before fetching each one Make a lite version of pulses that can be fetched for the children Use the blockcache in case things are asked for again Skip block hashing until later, so we can load faster Send all children at the same time
+Change the blockwidth and bucket size params to reduce the size and depth of the hamt Stream the car and all the children so absolutely as fast as it can be Load the customers sooner - should be able to say how many customers we have before fetching each one Make a lite version of pulses that can be fetched for the children Defer block hashing, so we can load faster
-Avoid hash checks on the blocks
+Send all children at the same time
 Make the blocks smaller by using schema hashing with ipld schema.
-Make in browser plain js models of the resulting data, and cache that, so rapid load next time Use the browser storage so the next loads are much quicker Stream the car and all the children so absolutely as fast as it can be Open a dedicated channel for the initial sync only, which will send down all the children as well Send raw blocks with no CAR, where length encoding is the blocks themselves.
-Changing the block format to be thicker - favouring large blocks Resolver as syncer aware - know when asking for a child, so as to await the initial sync Use hamt .cids() as a way to walk hamts ?
+Make in browser plain js models of the resulting data, and cache that, so rapid load next time Use the browser storage so the next loads are much quicker Resolver as syncer aware - know when asking for a child, so as to await the initial sync Use hamt .cids() as a way to walk hamts ?
-Skip bake skippable items in the pulse using a litepulse Defer the hashing to present data sooner, but block all writing until hash and sig are verified
+Defer the hashing to present data sooner, but block all writing until hash and sig are verified

 ## Done
 Throttle crisp creation to reduce react render load.
+Use the blockcache in case things are asked for again Skip bake skippable items in the pulse using a litepulse

 ## Favourites
 Fatten the buckets so less little blocks to fetch in the large hamt.